-It is the NHA-MEC's IPWG's position that the DoE's focus on smaller size devices and PBE is valuable as a mechanism to increase interest in this field, and spur investment.
+It is the NHA-MEC's MEP WG's position that the DoE's focus on smaller size devices and PBE is valuable as a mechanism to increase interest in this field, and spur investment.
 However, this market in and of itself is not sufficient to support the long-term potential of this industry or to take full advantage of the marine energy resource.
 Effort must continue to be focused on using this approach as a route to the adoption of larger, grid-tied marine energy projects, and not only as an industry in and of itself.
 Nonetheless, smaller devices will also have a place in the market for installation in a variety of setting, such as aquaculture facilities, as well as remote micro-grids, underserved off-grid communities and native lands and even grid connected endusers in coastal communities where tidal flow or riverine flow is available.
+These aforementioned locations oftentimes rely on diesel generators to produce electricity which results in an extremely high LCOE.
+This is an area where current devices at Meso scale under development can have the biggest impact.